 Allow to cool on baking tray before removing.

 Serve immediately.
 Store in airtight container for up to 7 days (if it lasts that long!)

 I like spicy foods and these almonds have a nice little kick.
 Only one of my kids liked the spiciness of these (he’s the one that likes hot sauce too!) but I have faith the others will convert when they are a little older.
-The lime juice added with the maple syrup gives them the perfect sweet balance.
+The lime juice added with the maple syrup (or low carb, sugar free sweetener) gives them the perfect sweet balance.

 What’s your favorite snack?
 These are definitely one of mine now 🙂

 I thought I’d share some other healthy, delicious snacks with you guys!